 My small body hit a startlingly hard surface, wet and jagged.

 Everything went black.

 Blinking my eyes open, I looked around to find that nothing was familiar.
 My view was different.
 SPLOOOSH!
 I heard… I heard a… Was that?… Was that a… Was that a wave?
 Anxiety dove into my minuscule body.
 Why was I still breathing?
 Why didn’t I feel it?
 Why wasn’t I in pain?
 It didn’t hurt, I said to myself.
 IT DIDN’T HURT!
 I screamed aloud.

 I spoke too soon.

 The wave must’ve been larger than the previous.
 But it hurt momentarily and then went away.
 I was able to keep an almost steady breathing pattern through the whole episode.
 Though the impact was lightened and I had a more well-rounded view, I felt my body begin to wobble from side to side.
 It was only then that I snapped back to and tuned into my being, finding that I was teetering on the perch of a much larger heap.
 When I turned to the left, I saw the empty indent in the sand.
 When I turned to my right, I saw a new, comfortable looking home.
 Most important, I realized, was when I looked in front of me I saw the rest of the small bodies who’d been tossed up here as well.
 I saw them climbing towards the next larger mound which was barely in my line of vision, for they had a better view of it from where they rested.

 With all my might and all my courage, I took a step.
 Just one.
 That was good for today.
 It’s not a race, I told myself.
 I’m going to take this one step at a time until it turns into a jog, and then a run, but only at paces where I can maintain my breath.
-So I stood strong in the current as more and more waves ricochet off me in time, my foundation becoming more stable.
+So I stand strong in the current as more and more waves ricochet off me in time, my foundation becoming more stable.